XinYangMTSU/D3JS/Intro.md

 ### D3 Attr - set attributes of SVGs to make them appear on the screen
 To set the attributes of an SVG, we can pass values in with the attr method, which is a special D3 function that can alter attributes.
+We pass in the attribute we want to set as the first argument to this attr method, and the value that we want to give it as the second argument.

 ### Method Chaining in D3
+We're passing the result of our first method call onto our second method call, which are're then passing on to our third method call, and so on...